 Wiring to the control terminals 1-14 should be routed away from power cables and busbars as far as possible, and in particular should not be run parallel to power cables over long distances (>600mm).
 For best electromagnetic immunity terminal 5 should be connected to ground metal immediately adjacent to the controller.
-If screened cables are used for analogue signals the screen should be earthed to ground metal immediately adjacent to the controller.
+If screened cables are used for analogue signals the screen, which should not be the 0V return for the signal, should be earthed to ground metal immediately adjacent to the controller and not the 0V terminal.
 If unscreened single cables are used for connections to these terminals care should be taken not to form loops which enclose a large area.
 For example the two wires running from an auto / manual switch on a panel door (to digital input common and digital input 1) should be run parallel to each other.
 It is not good practice to run a common wire around a control panel (serving multiple inputs) separately from the associated input wires as this may act as a loop aerial for radio frequency interference.